 You can include a home warranty as part of your buyer’s closing costs if you choose to purchase one at that time.
 In some cases, your real estate agent may be able to help negotiate a one-year home warranty paid by the seller, particularly if some of the appliances or other covered items are on the older side.

-Just know that once the one-year contract is up, you’ll be responsible for renewing the warranty if you want to continue receiving coverage.
+Just know that once the one-year service contract is up, you’ll be responsible for renewing the warranty if you want to continue receiving coverage.

-Are home warranty plans transferable?
+Are home warranties transferable?

 - Claims process: Is the process straightforward?
 How much time does it take to initiate a claim, and are there representatives standing by 24/7 to assist you?